CloudLabsAI-Azure/Leave-Management-System-with-Microsoft-Copilot-Studio/Lab-guide/exercise2.md

 ## Overview

 In this exercise, you will build a Copilot Studio agent to form the foundation of your leave management assistant.
-You will define its purpose by assigning a clear, descriptive name and a detailed description, and connect it to critical knowledge sources, such as the leave policy and a database containing user details.
+You will define its purpose by assigning a clear, descriptive name and a detailed description, and connecting it to critical knowledge sources, such as the leave policy and a database containing user details.
 These steps will enable your agent to deliver precise, AI-powered responses by leveraging indexed information.

 ## Objectives